- Fulbright Visiting Scholar program

 - Nominees must demonstrate high motivation, serious commitment to completing the program and the leadership potential to create positive influence upon returning home.

-	All applicants must read Instructions (DOC, 286KB) before starting the application.
+All applicants are recommended to read the application Instructions before starting the

 Prospective Fulbright participants should be aware that public health conditions, availability of consular services and travel, as well as U.S. institutional operating status and policies may affect their ability to travel to the U.S. and participate in academic programs.